 A letter of intent was sent to the North Penn School district prior to informing the public on August 19, 2012.
 Letters of intent were also sent to districts within ten miles of the proposed facility immediately after the facility was identified.
-Founder Naomi Rodriguez also spoke with the North Penn School District Teacher's Union president, Allen Malachowski, explaining the mission of the school and its intent to collaborate with the teacher's union.
+Founder Naomi Rodriguez also spoke with the North Penn School District Teacher's Union president, Allen Malachowski, explaining the mission of the school and its intent to collaborate with the teacher's union to minimize disruption to their systems as students transfer to eNG.